18F/bug-bounty/content/scope.md

 be eligable for any rewards.

 - Bugs that have already been submitted by another participant, and/or that we're already aware of, and/or that we've previously decided aren't eligable.
-- Insecure cookie settings that don't present a security risk.
+- Insecure cookie settings (e.g. lack of Secure/HTTPOnly flags) that don't present a security risk.
 - Issues such as timing attacks that reveal the existance of an account or a user.
 - Brute-force attacks requiring substantial time or cost to exploit.
 - Issues generated/discovered by automated security scanners.